Skip to main content

 Remove the FAQ section from page Services

-After Claude makes changes, open your page in Bricks Builder or refresh the editor to see the updates.
+After changes are pushed, open your page in Bricks Builder or refresh the editor to see the updates.
 Changes are not visible in real time.
 You need to refresh.

 Generation context

-The MCP dashboard has a Generation Context section with optional settings that improve the quality of what Claude generates.
+The MCP dashboard has a Generation Context section with optional settings that improve the quality of generated sections.
 You can set these now or come back later.

 Language

 Set the language for all generated text.
-Claude will write headings, paragraphs, buttons, and placeholder text in your selected language.
 22 languages available including English, Spanish, German, French, Portuguese, Japanese, and Chinese.

 Wireframe Mode

-Controls how Claude uses the wireframe library.
-Auto lets Claude decide whether to start from a template or generate from scratch.
-Always makes Claude pick a wireframe template first.
+Controls how the AI uses the wireframe library.
+Auto lets the AI decide whether to start from a template or generate from scratch.
+Always uses a wireframe template first.
 Never generates everything from scratch.
 Auto is recommended for most users.

 Style Instructions